- Faith and Worship

 * Also fluent in French, German, Italian, Spanish

 Bishop Anthony Basil Taylor was born April 24, 1954, in Fort Worth, Texas.
 His parents and grandparents on both sides were long-time residents of Fort Worth.
 Two of his grandparents are converts (his mother's father from Judaism and his father's mother from Protestantism) and both of his parents, as well as the Taylor children themselves, were raised in a Catholic home.

-Bishop Taylor is the oldest of the seven children of Basil and Rachel (Roth) Taylor — the five Taylor boys and two Taylor girls were born in a little over nine years and are as close personally as they are in age.
-The Taylor family moved to Ponca City, Okla., in 1960, where Bishop Taylor's parents and two of his siblings and their families still live today -- the other four live in Texas.
+Bishop Taylor is the oldest of the seven children of the late Basil and Rachel (Roth) Taylor — the five Taylor boys and two Taylor girls were born in a little over nine years and are as close personally as they are in age.
+The Taylor family moved to Ponca City, Okla., in 1960, where Bishop Taylor's parents and two of his siblings and their families still live today — the other four live in Texas.
 Ponca City is on the Arkansas River in northern Oklahoma.